© United Shades of Skin 2023

 Facial veins can be caused by a number of things, including sun exposure, excess dilation from chronic inflammation (such as with rosacea), aggressive scrubs, aging, genetics, hormones, or even the use of birth control pills and other medication.

 Leg veins most often have a genetic component, or are caused by chronic stress or high impact trauma to the area.
-If you have spider veins on your thighs, it is likely that someone in your family experiences something similar, or perhaps you frequently garden, run, or had a softball hit you in the thigh which caused high impact trauma/stress.
+If you have these on your thighs, it is likely that someone in your family experiences something similar, or perhaps you frequently garden, run, or had a softball hit you in the thigh which caused high impact trauma/stress.

 Varicose or reticular veins are best treated with an injection-based method called Sclerotherapy, and not suitable for laser therapy.In some severe cases, surgical intervention may be required.